MasuRii/IT342-G3-AudioScholar/README.md

 COURSE & YEAR: BSIT-3

-Hi everyone, my name is Math Lee L. Biacolo, and I'm excited to be part of this course!
-I'm from Minglanilla, and I'm currently enrolled in the BSIT program at CIT-U. What I really like about the field of IT is my interest with technology, both the older systems and the cutting-edge innovations.
-It's something that constantly impress me.
-Outside of academics, I spend a lot of time on my computer, whether it's for programming projects, keeping my schedule organized, or just relaxing with some video games or movies.
-My dream in the future is, I'm really interested in areas like internet security and even video game development.
+Hello!
+I'm Math Lee L. Biacolo, a BSIT-3 student from Minglanilla.
+I'm enthusiastic about this course and fascinated by the ever-evolving world of IT, from its established systems to the latest innovations.
+Outside of academics, I enjoy spending time on personal coding projects, organization, and gaming/movies.
+My long-term interests lie in internet security and video game development.